workarea-commerce/workarea/docs/source/articles/searching.html.md

 Elasticsearch mappings are typically declared for an index when the index is created, however, the mapping may be extended at index time, such as when an index's mapping includes [dynamic templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-templates.html).

 When creating a new index, Workarea looks for a configuration value declaring the mapping for that index.
-The configuration keys are named after the different document types. <sup><a href="#notes" id="note-2-context">[2]</a></sup> Each configured mapping includes _properties_ and _dynamic templates_.
+The configuration keys are named after the different document types.
+Each configured mapping includes _properties_ and _dynamic templates_.

+( The _storefront_ key declares mappings for the _storefront_ **and** _category_ types, since both document types are stored in the same indexes. )

 For example, the default configuration of the mappings for _storefront_ indexes are shown below.